geist-us/Label-Ideation/Whitepaper.md

 tokens.
 Secondly, we propose
 a business structure
 where the revenue of the label is represented by a fungible token, here called GSTC.
-We enable the revenue of the token to be split amongst token holders in an automated, trustless fashion, paying both artists and loyal customers in the native currency of BitCoin.
+We enable the revenue of the label to be split amongst token holders in an automated, trustless fashion, paying both artists and loyal customers in the native currency of BitCoin.
 This allows for an environment where artists are greatly incentivized to provide their best work and contribute to the growth of the label, while customers are largely